ObolNetwork/obol-docs/docs/int/quickstart/quickstart-cli.md

 At this point you should make a backup of the `.charon/validator_keys` folder as replacing lost private keys is not straightforward at this point in charon's development.
 The `cluster-lock` and `deposit-data` files are identical for each operator and can be copied if lost.

-If taking part in an official Obol testnet, one cluster member will have to submit the `cluster-lock` and `deposit-data` files to the Obol Team.

 ## Step 4.
-Start the Distributed Validator Cluster
+Start your Distributed Validator Node

 With the DKG ceremony over, the last phase before activation is to prepare your node for validating over the long term.
 This repo is configured to sync an execution layer client (`nethermind`) and a consensus layer client (`nimbus`).